therealjflf/hesutils/docs/hes_filsys.rst

 The map command, which name or full path is stored in ``FSCOMMAND``, is executed once per user exported to Hesiod.
 It is called with the contents of the fstab entry for that user passed as parameters, pre-split.
 The command returns records in one of the formats described in `Note on the various FILSYS formats`_.

-Neither the map file nor the command are expected to contain or return records for each and every Hesiod users.
+Neither the map file nor the command are expected to contain or return records for each and every Hesiod user.
 For example they can be used to override the automatic FILSYS records for a subset of users.
 The command (typically a script of some sort) allows for more refined rules to be implemented, for example changing the filesystem servers or paths based on group memberships.

 The records can either be user-specific, with the first field being the user name, or generic, with the first field being ``*``::